daoch4n/zen-ai-router-worker/README.md

 2.  **`CLOUDFLARE_ACCOUNT_ID`**: Your Cloudflare Account ID.
 3.  **`ALL_API_KEYS_JSON`**: A JSON array string containing all your individual API keys.
 These keys are dynamically assigned to `KEY1`, `KEY2`, etc., environment variables within the deployed workers.
     Example: `["key_value_1", "key_value_2", "key_value_3"]`
 4.  **`PASS`**: A secret string used as an environment variable named `PASS` for both the individual source workers and the orchestrator worker.
+This will act as API key for the router.

 ### Deployment Steps